hugolh/NoteApp/README.md

-# Personnal project for personal use
+# Personal project for personal use

 ## Contains or will contains
 ### 1